rajkumarraibis/RajStudy/AWS/topics_to_be_done.md

   - Use AWS free tier or sandbox environments to deploy common architectures (e.g., VPC with subnets, Lambda workflows, S3 to Redshift ETL pipelines).

 ---

-Would you like more resources, links, or practice questions to aid your preparation?